Starting a blog for the first time is an amazing, yet intimidating experience.

 When someone looks at your about page, what do you want them to see?
 A crappy page put together as an afterthought, or one built to draw users into your personal or brand story?

-18. Leverage paid social media advertising for better reach
+18. Leverage paid social media advertising for better reach and to make money with your blog

 Paid ads aren’t just for selling things.
 You can use them to promote your blog posts, too!